 Getting Papyrus Running

-Applied Tool Versions

 The Open-Source UML tool Papyrus is a plug-in for the Open-Source Integrated Development Environment (IDE) Eclipse.

-Applied tool versions for this guideline:

-Eclipse version 4.7.2 “Oxygen”

-Papyrus version 3.2.0 RC4

-Gendoc version 0.6.0

 This section explains how to get Papyrus running on the target PC and how to import a model.
-Working with sub-models is described in clause 6.
+Working with sub-models is described in clause 7.3.

+Note: These guidelines use Eclipse Oxygen / Papyrus 3.4.2 for the figures just as an example.

 Downloading Papyrus

+An overview of the Papyrus Releases is provided in [9].